AmirQadir/LinuxMadeEasyApp/README.md

 purpose of this app is to make the Linux environment user friendly and learning on the go.
 # Motivation
 The motivation behind this project is to make Linux more user friendly.
 Kids or Student who are studying <br /> linux.
-This help will help them to understand and easy-to-remember commands and they also get to see <br /> some simple shell scripts.
+This app  will help them to understand and easy-to-remember commands and they also get to see <br /> some simple shell scripts.

 # Installation